 The approach of the paper

-The paper aims to 1) present its readers with a variety of examples of the uses and meanings attached to the ‘culture’ at different levels of governing, at different amount of resources, at different developmental stages or historic-geographic context, at different objectives; 2) ask the appropriateness of the uses and meanings attached to the ‘culture’ in Albanian in the current governance.
+The paper aims to 1) present its readers with a variety of examples of the uses and meanings attached to the ‘culture’ at different levels of governing 2) ask the appropriateness of the uses and meanings attached to the ‘culture’ in Albania in the current governance.

-The New Agenda on Culture 2018 represents an important document that apart from orienting the activity on the realm of culture is indicative of the developments that the EU is going through and the ways to tackle it.
-Comparing this document with the 2007’ European Agenda on Culture in a Globalizing World provides a useful tool in the understanding evolvement of uses and meanings of culture in the EU.
+Beginning from The New Agenda on Culture 2018, that represents an important document, which apart from orienting the activity on the realm of culture is indicative of the developments that the EU is going through and the ways to tackle it.
+Comparing this document with the 2007’ European Agenda on Culture in a Globalizing World provides a useful tool in the understanding evolvement of uses and meanings of 'culture' in the EU.

 The relevance of the EU vision and approach for the cultural realities in Albania is curious and should be the object of systematic investigation by the involved actors.
 Resources and efforts in the realm of culture in Albania are limited and the profile of the involved actors is undergoing through a series of changes.